mkazhdan/PoissonRecon/README.md

 The default value is 5.

 </dd><dt>[<b>--aRatio</b> &lt;<i>island area ratio</i>&gt;]
 </dt><dd> This floating point value specifies the area ratio that defines a disconnected component as an "island".
-Connected components whose area, relative to the total area of the mesh, are smaller than this value will be merged into the output surface to close small holes, and will be discarded from the output surface to remove small disconnected components.<br>
+Connected components whose area, relative to the total area of the mesh, are smaller than this value will be merged into the output surface to close small holes.<br>
 The default value 0.001.

 </dd><dt>[<b>--polygonMesh</b>]
 </dt><dd> Enabling this flag tells the trimmer to output a polygon mesh (rather than triangulating the trimming results).

+</dd><dt>[<b>--removeIslands</b>]
+</dt><dd> Enabling this flag tells the trimmer to discard small disconnected components of surface.

 </dd><dt>[<b>--verbose</b>]
 </dt><dd> Enabling this flag provides a more verbose description of the running times and memory usages of individual components of the surface reconstructor.